hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/ou_model_jurek.rst

 How to use this submodule
 #########################

-This submodule contains five public methods, of which two methods are necessary to calculate the optimal weights.
+This submodule contains seven public methods, of which two methods are necessary to calculate the optimal weights.
 The first method is for estimating the parameters of the model using training data, and the second method is for calculating the final optimal portfolio weights using evaluation data.